ukparliament/weeknotes.data-search/10/index.md

 ### Dator day

 Wednesday was [dator day](https://twitter.com/fantasticlife/status/913833097355030528).
-For the first half it took too long to agree website work and there were a few unnecessarily disagreements.
+For the first half it took too long to agree website work and there were a few unnecessary disagreements.
 That said the outcome was constructive and we agreed some stuff:

 * To have a first iteration of government roles live on the website by the end of the next Members sprint.